metagn/metagn/README.md

 * [marggers](https://github.com/metagn/marggers) - portable and configurable parser for a markdown dialect
 * [bazy](https://github.com/metagn/bazy) - in-development scripting language with a focus on types, macros and dynamic dispatch

-If you want to support my work please consider donating over [Buy Me a Coffee](https://www.buymeacoffee.com/metagn).
+If you want to support my work please consider sponsoring or donating over [Buy Me a Coffee](https://www.buymeacoffee.com/metagn).
 Being a student in Turkey, any amount means a lot.

 Other projects include: